ldasilvaNZ11/Learning-Protractor/README.md

 The `*.spec.js` files are the test suites.
 Each spec file has at least one `describe` section (that is the test suite) and one ore more `it` sections, that are the test cases.

-The `package.json` file is used for installing the project dependencies and scripts, such as script installation and webdriver update.
+The `package.json` file is used for installing the project dependencies and scripts, such as script for updating the webdriver or for running the tests

 The `.gitignore` file is where all ignored files and directories are defined.
-Ignored files are not stored by the version control system.
+Ignored files are not tracked by the version control system.